We’ve created a guide to help create school environments where our unique native species can thrive.

 - Complete regular bird counts.

-- Use chew tags or wax blocks before and after your program and record the differences.
+- Use wax tags before and after your program and record the differences.

 - Annual observations of possum.